scheinmensch/Infringement_Detection_on_Airbnb/README.md

 From October 2022 to May 2023, we participated in an intensive coding bootcamp at [neuefische](https://github.com/neuefische) with the focus *data*.

-This notebook documents our final project.
+This notebook documents our capstone project.

 Collaborators: